SiliconLabsSoftware/bluetooth_applications/bluetooth_people_counting/README.md

   | ![device_namae](image/device_name.png) | ![device_pairing](image/device_pairing.png)|![device_characteristics](image/device_characteristics.png)|
   | - | - | -|

-- You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
+- You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 A screenshot of the console output is shown in the figure below.

   ![console_log](image/console_log.png)

+---

+## Report Bugs & Get Support ##

+To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.
+Please reference the board, project, and source files associated with the bug, and reference line numbers.
+If you are proposing a fix, also include information on the proposed fix.
+Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.

+Questions and comments related to these examples should be made by creating a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.

+---